Keymap¶

 Update is paused and does not resume even after closing the IDE¶

 Probably, the IDE installation directory is blocked by some other process.
 Try to close the WSL.
-If it does not help, find out which process is blocking the directory (On Windows: C:\Users\<User>\AppData\Local\Programs\<IDE name>
+If it does not help, find out which process is blocking the directory (On Windows: C:\Users\<User>\AppData\Local\Programs\<IDE name>)

 Output console inserts new line when \r is used¶

 This is unfortunately a default behavior of the IDE output console.
 To mitigate this, we have to emulate the console.
-To do this, open the run configuration and check the Emulate terminal in output console
+To do this, open the run configuration and check the Emulate terminal in output console option.

 Visual Studio Code¶